github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 This tutorial uses Ruby, but you can use any programming language that you can run on your server.

+This tutorial is broken into two parts:

+- In part one, you'll learn how to set up the framework for a CI server using {% data variables.product.prodname_dotcom %}'s REST API, create new check runs for CI tests when a repository receives newly pushed commits, and re-run check runs when a user requests that action on {% data variables.product.prodname_dotcom %}.
+- In part two, you'll add a linter test to your CI server, create annotations that are displayed in the **Checks** and **Files Changed** tab of a pull request, and automatically fix linter recommendations by exposing a "Fix this" button in the **Checks** tab of the pull request.

 ### About continuous integration (CI)

 CI is a software practice that requires frequently committing code to a shared repository.
 Committing code more often raises errors sooner and reduces the amount of code a developer needs to debug when finding the source of an error.
 Frequent code updates also make it easier to merge changes from different members of a software development team.
 This is great for developers, who can spend more time writing code and less time debugging errors or resolving merge conflicts.